Cardano-After-Dark/hydra-poc/docs/blog/ms2.md

 The XOR-based approach, while mathematically sound for demonstrating threshold concepts, is primarily designed for educational and proof-of-concept purposes rather than production security applications.

 *Solution*: We clearly documented the educational nature of the XOR implementation while designing the architecture to be extensible.
-The modular design allows for easy replacement of XOR operations with production-ready cryptographic primitives like threshold ElGamal or Shamir's Secret Sharing.
+The modular design allows for easy replacement of XOR operations with production-ready cryptographic primitives.
 The interface abstractions we created can accommodate more sophisticated cryptographic backends without changing the application logic.

 **Challenge 2: Deterministic Encryption Concerns**